 Valens has the largest capacity for cannabis extraction in Canada and is expanding at a rapid rate.
-From 4800kg in the beginning of 2018, to 240,000kg in 2019 (and growing!), our processing capacity has increased by 5000% in one year alone.
+From 4800kg in the beginning of 2018, to 240,000kg in early 2019 (and growing!), our processing capacity has increased by 5000% in one year alone*.

 Our large offering of quality services has allowed us to sign multi-year service agreements with some of the biggest names in the industry, such as Canopy Growth, Sundial Growers, Harvest One, Speakeasy Growers, Tilray Canada, The Green Organic Dutchman (TGOD) Holdings, GTEC Holdings, and Organigram.
 It also gives us the ability to meet increased demands as more cannabis products enter the market, both in Canada and globally.